 The best place to start SEO’ing your small business is by actually just optimizing your online presence to be heard, once found – no matter if you are found through search, social, or referral.
 Doing this actually starts with the accuracy of your companies information that is listed online, which you can easily control.
 Furthermore, your SEO efforts will really start to take shape by really getting to know your clients’ problems, wants, and needs, in relation to what you offer.
 Then continuing to create and publish content that the search engines can understand and also running campaigns on the various different platforms that get your business and its’ offerings in front of your potential clients at the right time and place online.

 Of course, it is much easier to just find the right digital marketing partner and let them sort all that out while empowering you to better serve your clients!
+I also wrote a post on my thoughts on what should be required from your digital marketing partner.
+Read that by tapping or clicking here.

 As you can see the internet is like a bridge that will connect our potential clients to an aspect of our online presence and SEO involves much more than your website.